Do Starbucks Refreshers Have Caffeine? What You Need to Know

 To put things into perspective, we have prepared the following handy table so you can decide what refresher size best suits your needs, and how refreshers stack up versus other popular caffeinated cold drinks.

-Here are a few things we can learn from this table.
+For reference, the maximum recommended caffeine intake is 400 mg per day as per the FDA.
+Here are a few things we can learn from the above table.

 If you're looking for something fruity and refreshing, try the Starbucks lemonades.
 Starbucks offers many kinds of lemonade drinks that are caffeine free.